indygreg/PyOxidizer/docs/packaging_python_executable.rst

 ==================

 A ``python``-like executable built with PyOxidizer may not *just work* when copied to another machine.
-See :ref:`packaging_binary_compatibility` to learn more about the portability of binaries built with PyOxidizer.
+See :ref:`pyoxidizer_distributing_binary_portability` to learn more about the portability of binaries built with PyOxidizer.